 - Mouth sores (often painless).

 - Chest pain or trouble breathing.

-Additional problems that come with lupus include:
+Additional conditions and symptoms that come with lupus include:

 - Inflammation of the kidney, which occurs in up to 60% of adults with lupus (and two-thirds of children).
 It can cause high blood pressure, blood in the urine, frothy urine and swelling of the legs.